easyreporting/fmri_reporting/_episodes/01-publishing-results-data.md

 - TODO
 ---

-### Best practice for publishing outcome of statistical tests
+### Why publishing fMRI results data
+The most widespread approach to analyze task-based fMRI, often termed "mass univariate", is to compute one statistical test at each location in the brain.

-Best statistical practices for reporting results of hypothesis tests mandate reporting of the outcome of each test along with the p-value, type of statistic and parameters (e.g. degrees of freedom for a T-test) and the statistic value (TODO add ref).
+Best statistical practices for reporting results of hypothesis tests (e.g. [SAMPL guidelines](http://www.equator-network.org/wp-content/uploads/2013/03/SAMPL-Guidelines-3-13-13.pdf)) call for reporting of the outcome of each test along with a number of statistic including: the p-value, the type of statistic used, the parametrisation of the test statistic (e.g. degrees of freedom for a T-test) and the statistic value.

-In task-based fMRI, we usually perform multiple tests to cover the full brain.
-Complying with best practices therefore means publishing images of brainwise p-values and statistic values along with metadata describing the testing procedure.
+For fMRI, complying with best practices means publishing one image for each type of statistic to be reported (p-value, statistic value) and a set of metadata describing the testing procedure (type of statistic test, parameters).
 This lesson describes how to share these data and metadata.

 ### How can fMRI results data be reused?
 Image data describing the the results from multiple fMRI studies can be combined to obtain a quantitative synthesis through image-based meta-analysis.